Myles Straw Player Props: Guardians vs. Rangers

 - Straw is hitting .236 with 13 doubles, three triples and 29 walks.

-- He has not hit a home run in his 88 games this season.
+- In 89 games played this season, he has not gone deep.

-- In 13 games this year (14.8%), Straw has picked up an RBI, including two games with multiple runs batted in.
+- Straw has driven in a run in 13 games this year (14.6%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.